The Sydney Harbour Bridge was no different. This week is the 80th anniversary of its opening in March 1932.

 In 1916 the Legislative Assembly (lower state house) passed the Bill for the construction of a cantilever bridge.
 It was going to happen, at last.

-Finally, in the post-war period, the necessary Act for the construction of a high-level cantilever or arch bridge across Sydney Harbour was passed; it was to connect Dawes Point with Milson's Point.
+In the post-war period, the Act for the construction of a high-level cantilever or arch bridge across Sydney Harbour was passed; it was to connect Dawes Point with Milson's Point.
 The 1922 Act provided for both the construction of the bridge and the construction of electric railway lines.

 In 1923 tenders were called for a cantilever or arch bridge.
 Twenty tenders were received from local companies and from abroad.
 In March 1924 the contract was given to the English firm Dorman Long & Co of Middlesbrough with a design for an arch bridge at a tender price of £4.2 million.
 The arch design was not only cheaper than the cantilever and suspension proposals, but had the advantage of greater rigidity.
 This would be important for the heavy traffic that the bridge was going to be carrying.

-Thomas Tait was the consulting architect to Dorman Long with responsibility for the design of the purely decorative pylons.
+Thomas Tait was consulting architect to Dorman Long responsible for the design of the purely decorative pylons.
 Tait drew on the Roman cenotaph form and on the iconography of Egyptian monuments to add a war memorial symbol after the Great War.

 Under construction.
 Photo credit: National Library of Australia